10th National Eucharistic Congress (United States): July 21

 Cardinal Luis Tagle, the papal delegate for the congress, celebrated the closing Mass at Lucas Oil Stadium.
 He preached on the need for missionary zeal, and expressed the wishes of the Holy Father that the congress would bear much fruit in the Church and society the United States.
 With over 1,600 seminarians, priests, bishops, and cardinals, the opening procession for the Mass lasted 25 minutes.
 Approximately 50,000 people were in attendance.

 Post-Congress

-Bishop Andrew Cozzens announced at the end of the 2024 Congress that there were preliminary plans for the next congress being in 2033–2,000 years since Jesus' crucifixion— while leaving open the possibility for a sooner date.
+Bishop Andrew Cozzens announced at the end of the 2024 Congress that there were preliminary plans for the next congress to be held in 2033, 2,000 years after Jesus' crucifixion, although the option for an earlier date was left open.
 In February 2025, at a meeting of Catholic business executives associated with Legatus, a 2029 Congress was announced by Jason Shanks, the president of the NEC.

 Plans were also announced for a eucharistic pilgrimage to begin in Indianapolis in the spring of 2025, with its conclusion in Los Angeles on the Solemnity of the Most Holy Body and Blood of Christ on June 22, 2025.